 Apply for a private rented property licence Click to get info

-Once you have registered for a My Services account, you’ll need to complete your licence application(s).
+Once you have registered for a My Services account, you'll can complete your licence application(s).

-- Errors cannot be amended and will be subject to the licence application fee.
-Also, any unsaved applications will be lost.
+- errors cannot be amended and will be subject to the licence application fee

-If you have a problem with the payment process, or you don’t receive an email confirmation, you should call Customer Services between 9am and 5pm on 020 8496 3000.
+If you have a problem with the payment process, or you don't receive an email confirmation, please phone Customer Services between 9am and 5pm on 020 8496 3000.

 Paying for your licence Click to get info